The Jerusalem News

 The Jerusalem News was the first English-language newspaper in Jerusalem, existing for around six months during the British Mandate for Palestine.
-The paper was established in 1919 by Elizabeth Lippincott McQueen under the auspices of the Christian Science movement and edited by William Denison McCrackan, the associated editor of both the Christian Science Journal and Christian Science Sentinel.
+The paper was established in 1919 by Elizabeth Lippincott McQueen and edited by William D. McCrackan.

 History

-Following the conquest of Palestine by the British Army in 1917, Christian Science interested itself in the affairs of Palestine, first organizing relief work and then with starting a new newspaper.

-Establishment
+Following the conquest of Palestine by the British Army in 1917, which marked the first time the holy land had been under Christian rule since the crusades, many Christians interested themselves in the affairs of Palestine.
+One of them was William D. McCrackan, who came there with his wife in 1919 as part of an independent party of relief workers.
+McCrackan had previously worked for The First Church of Christ, Scientist in Europe to assist in relief work during World War I, and helped form relief organizations and distribute funds in England, Germany, France, and Switzerland.
+He had also served as associate editor of The Christian Science Journal, Christian Science Sentinel, and The Herald of Christian Science from 1916 to 1919, but had resigned in May of that year.

-The Jerusalem News was established in 1919 under the auspices of the Christian Science movement.
-The paper was established in 1919 by Elizabeth Lippincott McQueen, a British-American woman who would later become a women's aeronautics pioneer, and who had in the aftermath of WWI served in war relief work in Palestine under Field Marshal Allenby.
-The first issue, on Dec.
-9, 1919, bore a congratulatory message from Allenby, then High Commissioner for Egypt.
+The Jerusalem News was established in 1919 by Elizabeth Lippincott McQueen, a British-American woman who would later become a women's aeronautics pioneer, and who had in the aftermath of WWI served in war relief work in Palestine under Field Marshal Allenby.
+McQueen asked McCrackan to be the paper's editor.
+The first issue appeared on Dec.
+9, 1919, the anniversary of the taking of Jerusalem by British forces, and it bore a congratulatory message from Allenby, then High Commissioner for Egypt.

-Editor and writer

-William Denison McCrackan, the associated editor of both the Christian Science Journal and Christian Science Sentinel, was critical of the Zionist slogan "a land without a people for a people without a land".
+McCrackan was critical of the Zionist slogan "a land without a people for a people without a land".
 He said, "We used to read in our papers the slogan of Zionism, 'to give back a people to a Land without a People,' while the truth was that Palestine was already well-peopled with a population which was rapidly increasing from natural causes."

 In February 1920, the British-American writer and journalist Talbot Mundy, McCrackan's co-worker and personal friend, arrived in Jerusalem.
 There he became the Jerusalem News editorial assistant, being involved in writing articles, reporting on current events, proof reading, and editing.
-Talbot witnessed the increasing conflict between Arab and Jewish populations within the city, and was present during the Nebi Musa riots.
+Talbot witnessed the increasing conflict between Arab and Jewish populations within the city, and was present during the 1920 Nebi Musa riots.

-Decline

-The copies of the Jerusalem News preserved at the Library of Congress begin on Dec.
-9, 1919 and cease with no. 151 (June 8, 1920).
+The Jerusalem News ceased publication on June 8, 1920.
 The end of the paper's publication was explained by its having been "a wartime publication" and that the start of a British civil administration necessitated a different kind of paper.
+According to McCrackan, the paper "established the fact that a daily newspaper in the English language could be brought out in Jerusalem".

 There was no continuity between this short-lived paper and what would later become The Jerusalem Post, the primary and long-lasting English-language newspaper based in the city.